elenderg/PAL-1000/instruções de compilação.md

-`To decide if a string is the start of any definition:` `If the string is "to", say yes.`
+`To decide if a string is the start of any definition:` `If the string is "_to", say yes.`
-`If the string is "a", say yes.`
+`If the string is "_a", say yes.`
-`If the string is "an", say yes.`
+`If the string is "_an", say yes.`
-`If the string is "the", say yes.`
+`If the string is "_the", say yes.`
-`If the string is "some", say yes.`
+`If the string is "_some", say yes.`
 `Say no.`

 99. And now we should be able to run. `CTRL-R`.
 Do it.
-When you're in the blue, find the "CAL-4700's son's daughter" directory, open it, open the source files, and do a list (`CTRL-L`).
+When you're in the blue, find the "_CAL-4700's son's daughter_" directory, open it, open the source files, and do a list (`CTRL-L`).

-100. Still in the blue, on a free tab, open the daughter's ".lst" file.
+100. Still in the blue, on a free tab, open the daughter's "_.lst_" file.
 Now we've got something to look at -- almost 12,000 lines, in fact.
 Let's examine just a few.

-You'll notice that almost all the types, except for "byte" and "record", have -1 (`hex FFFFFFFF`) in their length field, like this one:
+You'll notice that almost all the types, except for "_byte_" and "_record", have -1 (`hex FFFFFFFF`) in their length field, like this one:

 `/type/abort message/abort messages/FFFFFFFF/string////0/`